chensoul/rose-hugo/README.md

 [params]
   author = "Your Name"
   avatar = "/images/avatar.jpg"
-  subtitle = "Your site subtitle" description = "Your site description"

-  # SEO & Social
-  opengraph = true
-  schema = true
-  twitter_cards = true
+  logo = "/image/logo.svg" # Logo image
+  subtitle = "Just another hugo theme" # Logo subtitle description = "A Personal blog about everything" # Description of your site authorbox = true # Show authorbox at bottom of pages if true authorIntro = "A developer from China Wuhan, mostly writing about software development and open-source. <br> Browse my [blog posts](/posts), subscribe to my [RSS feed](/index.xml), or learn more [about me](/about/)."

   # Content
   authorbox = true
   toc = true